 The kind that listens to your soul and leads you to looking and living life in a way you might not have, otherwise, lived;

 Or even tried to live.

-The kind that never tells you what to see or how to see it or, how to feel it–or even, what to think of it.
+The kind of attention that never tells you what to see or how to see it or, how to feel it–or even, what to think of it.